-If your severe TBI caused aphasia or other communication disorders, begin speech therapy right away.
+If your severe TBI caused cognitive deficits, aphasia, or other communication disorders, begin speech therapy right away.

 A speech therapist can walk you through the various TBI speech therapy activities available.
 They will also show you how to retrain your brain and regain language skills.